 Trevélez Loop

 - This is not one for the faint-hearted.
 This amazing loop to Spain’s highest village is one for more advanced riders.
+To take on this challenge you need a bike, if you don’t have one you can hire a bike from us.

 This 105km anti-clockwise loop works its way up to one of the highest villages in Spain, Trevélez.
 After leaving Vélez, you begin climbing immediately towards Órgiva and continue to the idyllic town of Torvizcón and our first recommended café stop at Bar La Parada which is the first building on the left as you enter the town over the bridge.
 Although the town is only 29km, it is right before the beginning of the Mines Climb and it’s a good idea to refuel and refill your bottles before getting into the 13km climb.
 If you don’t feel the need to stop at the café, there is a water fountain across the road to refill bottles.